masonlet/github-top-languages/README.md

 ### Configuration
 Copy `.env.example` to `.env`, and update the variables.
-- `GITHUB_TOKEN`: Required to fetch your repositories and statistics.
+- `GITHUB_USERNAME`: User to fetch repositories and statistics.
 - `IGNORED_REPOS`: Optional repos you don't want counted in your chart.

 ### Running Locally